Merck Manual

 • Ordering (eg, arranging tableware or workspace items in a specific pattern)

-Most rituals, such as hand washing or checking locks, are observable, but some mental rituals, such as silent repetitive counting or statements muttered under the breath, are not.
+Most rituals, such as handwashing or checking locks, are observable, but some mental rituals, such as silent repetitive counting or statements muttered under the breath, are not.
 Typically, the compulsive rituals must be done in a precise way according to rigid rules.
 The rituals may or may not be connected realistically to the feared event.
 When connected realistically (eg, showering to avoid being dirty, checking the stove to prevent fire), the compulsions are clearly excessive—eg, showering for hours each day or always checking the stove 30 times before leaving the house.
-In all cases, the obsessions and/or compulsions must be time-consuming (eg, 1 hour a day, often much more) or cause patients significant distress or impairment in functioning; at their extreme, obsessions and compulsions may be incapacitating.
+In all cases, the obsessions and/or compulsions must be time-consuming (ie, they take up an 1 hour a day or often much more) or cause patients significant distress or impairment in functioning; at their extreme, obsessions and compulsions may be incapacitating.

 The degree of insight varies.
 Most people with obsessive-compulsive disorder (OCD) recognize to at least some degree that the beliefs underlying their obsessions are not realistic (eg, that they really will not get cancer if they touch an ashtray).
 However, occasionally, insight is completely lacking (ie, patients are convinced that the beliefs underlying their obsessions are true and that their compulsions are reasonable).

 Because people with this disorder may fear embarrassment or stigmatization, they often conceal their obsessions and rituals.
-Relationships may be disrupted, and performance in school or at work may decline.
-Depression is a common secondary feature.
+The time, distress, or poor functioning associated with the obsessions and compulsions may cause relationships to be disrupted and performance in school or at work to decline.

-Many people with OCD have coexisting psychologic disorders, including
+Many people with OCD have coexisting past or current psychologic disorders, including

-More than one quarter to about two thirds of people with OCD have suicidal thoughts at some point, and 10 to 13% attempt suicide (see Suicidal Behavior Suicidal Behavior Suicide is death caused by an intentional act of self-harm that is designed to be lethal.
-Suicidal behavior encompasses a spectrum of behavior from suicide attempt and preparatory behaviors... read more ).
+Almost 50% of people with OCD have suicidal thoughts at some point, and about 10% attempt suicide (see Suicidal Behavior) (4, 5).
 Risk of an attempt is increased if people also have major depressive disorder.

 Diagnosis of OCD